 According to a survey conducted by the nonprofit environmental research organization called the Environmental Working Group (EWG) and a coalition of public interest and environmental health organizations, the average adult uses 9 different personal care products daily, with 126 unique chemical ingredients.
 It is a lot of chemicals to put on our skin!
 Maybe too many, considering that what we put on our skin is also absorbed and enters our body through a process called “dermal absorption”.

 Dermal absorption is according to the World Health Organisation : “a global term that describes the transport of chemicals from the outer surface of the skin both into the skin and into the systemic circulation (ie, the blood).
 Dermal absorption can occur from occupational, environmental, or consumer skin exposure to chemicals, cosmetics, and pharmaceutical products.”

 As your skin is our biggest organ, we really have to be careful about what we put on it because it can drastically affect our quality of life or health!

-So why do skin care products have so many ingredients?
-And how can they be dangerous?
+Why do skincare products have so many ingredients?
+How can they be dangerous?